CERTIFIED PAYROLL AND PREVAILING WAGE — WHAT ELECTRICAL CONTRACTORS GET WRONG.

 SPM builds prevailing wage cost codes in ControlQore by worker classification — Electrician (Journeyman), Electrician Apprentice Year 1–4, Foreman — with the correct prevailing wage rate and fringe benefit rate for each.
 When a worker's time is entered, it posts to the correct classification automatically.
 The certified payroll report pulls from that classification data rather than requiring manual assembly from timesheet data.

 Certified payroll reports are generated weekly from the ControlQore time and classification data — not assembled manually from timesheets.
 The report format matches the required submission format for the applicable contracting agency.
 Review before submission takes 15–20 minutes.
-Errors caught in review are corrected before submission.
 Systematic generation from job costing data eliminates most classification and rate errors.

 Before bidding any prevailing wage project, pull the current wage determination for the project's location and work type from SAM.gov (federal) or the applicable state database.
 Prevailing wage rates change periodically.
 Bidding with a rate that was current 18 months ago and has since increased means the labor cost in the bid is wrong.
 SPM pulls the current determination at bid time for every prevailing wage project.